node-xyz/node-xyz.github.io/documentations/getting-started/index.md

 - You invoke the `.call()`, which lives in `xyz-core` layer.
 (Basically, all of the functions that you might need to use directly live in `xyz-core`)
 - `xyz-core` will then pass this message to `service-repository` layer. service-repository will then pass the message to a send strategy function in order to resolve the destination node of this message. this _sendStrategy_ function should also invoke the `Transport` layer.
 - The `Transport` layer itself does not do much!
 It's the middlewares of Transport layer that do most of the job.
-Almost immediatly, the Transport layer will pass the message to an **Outgoing Middleware Stack**.
+Almost immediately, the Transport layer will pass the message to an **Outgoing Middleware Stack**.
 This outgoing middleware stack will apply all kinds of processes over the message object, and finally, in the last function of this middleware stack, the actual http call will be made and the message will be exported.

 #### 2) Receiving a message